CSU Music Education Masters students recognized for their Kodály method work

 Dominick Van Orman

-While Van Orman was not able to travel to Los Angeles to serve in person at the symposium due to completing his Level III certification, he was able to participate digitally.
+While Van Orman could not travel to Los Angeles to serve in person at the symposium due to completing his Level III Certification, he could participate digitally.
 Grateful for the opportunity to help make the event a success, he will not forget the people he met through the process.

-Van Orman said his biggest success with the committee was the development of the advertisement and sponsorship packet.
-“I developed and revised the packet that was sent out across the nation to donors, businesses, and individuals that helped to make the event financially successful!
-We had a good number of sponsorships and donations to the event because of our persistence and professional communication,” said Van Orman.
+Van Orman said his biggest success with the committee was developing the advertisement and sponsorship packet.
+"I developed and revised the packet that was sent out across the nation to donors, businesses, and individuals, which helped to make the event financially successful!
+We had many sponsorships and donations to the event because of our persistence and professional communication," said Van Orman.

 He said, "Kodály to me means community.
 I am blessed to have crossed paths with so many amazing people thanks to Kodály, and I cannot wait for more to come."